Omkar-Akul/My-Portfolio/README.md

-This is my posrtfolio i made using html css and JavaScript deployed it on vercel
+This is my posrtfolio i made using HTML css and JavaScript deployed it on vercel